ab490/Deep-Learning-Image-Classification/README.md

    <ol>
    i.
 Build autoencoders with one hidden layer and 3 hidden layer architectures.
 For each architecture, experiment with a different number of neurons in hidden layers including the compressed layer.
-Present the mean squared error (MSE) i.e., the average reconstruction error for training data as well as validation data for each of the architectures.<br>
+Present the average reconstruction error for training data for each of the architectures.<br>
    ii.
 Choose the best architecture for (a) encoder with one hidden layer (b) encoder with 3 hidden layer architectures based on validation error.
 Give the test reconstruction error for the chosen best architectures.<br>
    iii.
-Present the plots of average training reconstruction error (y-axis) vs. epochs (xaxis) for the best architecture for (a) encoder with one hidden layer and (b) encoder with 3 hidden layer architectures. <br>
+Present the plots of average training reconstruction error (y-axis) vs. epochs (x-axis) for the best architecture for (a) encoder with one hidden layer and (b) encoder with 3 hidden layer architectures. <br>
    iv.
 Take one image from the training set and one image for the validation set, from each of the classes, and give their reconstructed images for each of the experiments.<br>